Learning More from Less: Unlocking Internal Representations for Benchmark Compression: RepCore Approach

 \subsection{Cross-Model Representation Learning}

-Under the source-scarce regime (specifically $|\mathcal{S}| \le 10$), the response matrix $Y$ has only $|\mathcal{S}|$ rows and provides a highly limited view of inter-item relations.
-This scarcity makes inter-item relations unreliable and fails to recover the benchmark's latent relational structure.
-Moreover, when the source pool is dominated by a single model family or a narrow range of model behavior, the learned space can inherit systematic biases from the sources.
-To mitigate this effect, we construct $\mathcal{S}$ to span diverse model families and behaviors, and then leverage continuous hidden states to learn dense item representations.
+Under the source-scarce regime (specifically $|\mathcal{S}| \leq 10$), the response matrix $Y$ contains only $|\mathcal{S}|$ rows and provides a highly limited view of inter-item relations.
+We therefore use hidden states as dense item-level signals to recover the benchmark's latent relational structure.

 \paragraph{Hidden State Extraction} For each model-item pair $(m, i)$, we extract the final layer's hidden state of the final output token, denoted as $h_{m,i}$.
-Validated by recent interpretability studies, these states encode the reasoning trajectory and decision signals, providing a high-fidelity information source superior to discrete correctness labels.
+Validated by recent interpretability studies \cite{burns2023discovering,wang2025latent,orgad2025llms,gekhman2025insideout}, these states encode the reasoning trajectory and decision signals, providing a high-fidelity information source superior to discrete correctness labels.

 \paragraph{Cross-Model Alignment and Supervision} Source models exhibit significant architectural heterogeneity, possessing distinct hidden dimensions and feature spaces.
-To obtain comparable representations across models without introducing systematic bias, we apply an independent linear projection layer $\mathrm{Proj}_m$ to each source model, followed by a source-agnostic Multi-Layer Perceptron (MLP) $f_\theta$.
+To obtain comparable representations across models and reduce mismatch caused by heterogeneous hidden spaces, we first apply an independent model-specific linear projection layer $\mathrm{Proj}_m$ to each source model.
+For a source model $m$ with native hidden dimension $d_m$, this projection maps the hidden state into a shared intermediate space, i.e., $\mathrm{Proj}_m:\mathbb{R}^{d_m}\rightarrow\mathbb{R}^{4096}$.
+The projected features are then processed by a source-agnostic MLP $f_\theta$ shared across all source models, with layer widths $4096\rightarrow512\rightarrow128\rightarrow32$ (Appendix~\ref{app:mlp_ablation} further examines alternative MLP widths and depths).
 This pipeline acts as an information bottleneck, progressively compressing the high-dimensional input into an aligned representation:

 We refer to $z_{m,i}$ as the aligned embedding of item $i$ under source model $m$.
 The dimension $d_z$ determines the bottleneck capacity.
 We set $d_z = 32$ for all subsequent experiments, as we empirically observe that for most models, the effective rank of the aligned embedding matrix (capturing 99\% variance) remains below 20.
 Thus, 32 dimensions provide ample capacity to maintain representational richness while ensuring computational efficiency.